Last Updated on October 11, 2023 by Dave Schoenbeck

-Maxwell writes that the Law of the Lid is the idea that your own leadership capabilities put a “lid” on the future success of your business.
-I’ve written before about Maxwell’s theory that the people first buy into the leader, then the vision.
-If you’re a great businessman but a poor leader, you’re putting a cap on your company’s ability to succeed.
+Maxwell writes that the Law of the Lid is the idea that your leadership capabilities put a “lid” on the future success of your business.
+I’ve written about Maxwell’s theory that the people buy into the leader, then the vision.
+So, if you’re a great businessman but a poor leader, you’re putting a cap on your company’s ability to succeed.

 Why is that?
-Because ultimately your company is much bigger than you.
-You’re only as successful as your team, and if you’re not taking on a strong leadership role, you’re doing yourself and your business a disservice.
+Because ultimately, your company is much bigger than you.
+You’re only as successful as your team, and if you’re not taking on a vital leadership role, you’re doing yourself and your business a disservice.

-Maxwell says that “leadership ability is always the lid on personal and organizational effectiveness.
-If a person’s leadership is strong, the organization’s lid is high.
+Maxwell says, “Leadership ability is always the lid on personal and organizational effectiveness.
+The organization’s lid is high if a person’s leadership is strong.
 But if it’s not, then the organization is limited.”

 Applying the Law of the Lid

-The essence of the Law of the Lid is that you need to have the mentality of a leader in order to achieve true success.
-How do you get there?
+The Law of the Lid is that you need to have the mentality of a leader to achieve true success.
+So how do you get there?
 By thinking outside of just yourself.

 Maxwell suggests that you start by listing out your goals for your business.
 How many of these goals require other people to achieve?
-These collaborative goals are where your leadership can really shine.
-The key is to learn how to guide your employees towards these goals.
+These collective goals are where your leadership can shine.
+The key is to learn how to guide your employees toward these goals.

 But how do you know if your leadership style is effective?
 Sometimes, the best thing you can do is ask.
-Give your most trusted employees (or even your non-trusted employees) an anonymous survey to fill out that rates your leadership thus far.
-By making it anonymous, you’re much more likely to learn how your employees really feel about your leadership.
+Could you give your most trusted employees (or even your non-trusted employees) an anonymous survey that rates your leadership so far?
+By making it anonymous, you’ll learn how your employees feel about your leadership.

 Finally, consider ways you could become a better leader.
 The Law of the Lid states that increasing your leadership ability also increases the overall success of your company, so making an effort to learn and grow will help your business in the long run.

-Applying the Law of the Lid can change the way you lead in your business.
-To learn more about making this principle work for you, fill out my contact form and let’s chat.
+Applying the Law of the Lid can change how you lead your business.
+To learn more about making this principle work for you, fill out my contact form, and let’s chat.